 Mark qualified as a chartered engineer and subsequently undertook an MBA.
 He has spent more than 20 years in general management for a major energy company in a wide variety of commercial leadership roles.
 Mark’s father was diagnosed with chronic lymphocytic leukaemia (CLL, a type of non-Hodgkin lymphoma) in 2010, which brought him into contact with Lymphoma Action’s work.
 He is married to Sharron and they have two daughters and two sons.

 Gordon Johns became chair of Lymphoma Action's trustees in 2013.
 Before his retirement in 2006, he spent his entire career in the financial services industry in the City of London, including 10 years as chief executive of an investment management firm.
-He is Chairman of the Board of Bedford Hospital, a trustee of the Balliol Society Educational Trust, and a senior coach for the Institute of Advanced Motorists.
+He is the Senior Independent Director of Bedfordshire Hospitals NHS Foundation Trust, a trustee of the Balliol Society Educational Trust, and a senior coach for the Institute of Advanced Motorists.
 He has been one of our trustees since 2011.

 Keith was appointed treasurer trustee in June 2019.
 He graduated from the London School of Economics and after qualifying as a Chartered Accountant, has spent the last thirty years working in Financial Services, most recently as the UK CFO for a leading Middle Eastern Bank.
 Keith is a keen runner, cyclist and golfer, with varying degrees of success!
 Having lost close relatives to cancer, he was keen to join a cancer charity which is making a difference to people’s lives.